tfmertz/RepeatCounter/specs.md

 ##### Spec 8

+*Input:* "LiZaRd", "The lizard's name was LIZARD" *Output:* 4
+*Spec:* Input the word "LiZaRd" and the sentence "The lizard's name was LIZARD" because there are case mismatch issues.
+Out the number of "LiZaRd" regardless of case, which is 2

+##### Spec 9

 *Input:* "puppy", "I love my puppy."
 *Output:* 1
 *Spec* Input the word "puppy" and the sentence "I love my puppy." because it has a period, find the matches regardless of the period at the end